emjcampos/pERPred/README.md

 ### pERP-space Analysis

 There are many analyses we can perform using these pERPs.
 In the paper, we discuss a few.
-First, we want to compute the weights $\\scriptstyle \\omega\_j$ for each record using the `pERP_scorer` function.
+First, we want to compute the weights *ω*<sub>*j*</sub> for each record using the `pERP_scorer` function.

 ``` r
 individual_scores <- pERP_scorer(simulated_data, pERPs5)